Waterfall project management methodology, phases, and guide

 3. Implementation phase

 This is the stage where everything is put into action.
-The team starts the full development process to build the software in accordance with both the requirements phase and the system design phase, using the requirements document from step one and the system design process from step two as guides.
+The team begins full development of the software, using the requirements document and system design process as guides.

-During the implementation phase, developers work on coding and unit testing to ensure that the software meets the specified requirements.
+During implementation, developers code and unit-test to ensure the software meets the specified requirements.

 Read: What is an implementation plan?
 6 steps to create one